yashxsagar/epic-meal-time/README.md

 ## Introduction

 - Do you live in the terminal?
-- Do you often get hungry while coding but don't know what to cook?
+- Do you often get hungry while coding but don't know what to throw on the pan?
 - This app aka Bash + Node.js script generates 3 random but healthy snack recipes (Ingredients + Cooking Instructions) for you while ensuring the total calorie count for all dishes is below 1000 KCal.
-- All you need is a simple run of the 'snacktime' command regardless of your woreking driectory (pwd)
+- All you need is a simple run of the 'snacktime' command regardless of your working driectory (pwd)

 ## Features